RioDB/riodb/.ssl/README.txt

 It is optional.
 To enable authentication/authorization, uncomment the credentials_file parameter and point it to a path of the credentials file.
-By default, a credentials file is provided under .access/users.dat The default configuration file has user  "admin"  with default password  "riodb"
+By default, a credentials file is provided under .access/users.dat The default configuration file has user  "admin"  with default password  "RioDB!"